Resources and help for those dealing with abandonment, insecurity and self-doubt - the issues that face those who are abandoned.

 Sexually transmitted infections (STI's) are infections and diseases that spread through sexual contact including oral sex, anal sex, vaginal sex and kissing.

 Teen Substance Abuse can be a serious problem.
-Find out more about the symptoms, what to do and how it happens on our resource page here at Bandbacktogether
+Find out more about the symptoms, what to do and how it happens.
+Teen drug abuse can be overcome with some help.

 Suicide is the third highest cause of death in teenagers.
 Learn more about teen suicide, losing a teen to suicide, coping with teen suicide, and how to prevent teen suicides.